Winograd schema challenge

-Background
+The challenge is considered defeated in 2019 since a number of transformer-based language models achieved accuracies of over 90%.

+History

 The Winograd Schema Challenge was proposed in the spirit of the Turing test.
 Proposed by Alan Turing in 1950, the Turing test plays a central role in the philosophy of artificial intelligence.
 Turing proposed that, instead of debating whether a machine can think, the science of AI should be concerned with demonstrating intelligent behavior, which can be tested.
 But the exact nature of the test Turing proposed has come under scrutiny, especially since an AI chatbot named Eugene Goostman claimed to pass it in 2014.
 One of the major concerns with the Turing test is that a machine could easily pass the test with brute force and/or trickery, rather than true intelligence.

-The Winograd schema challenge was proposed in part to ameliorate the problems that came to light with the nature of the programs that performed well on the test.
+The Winograd schema challenge was proposed in 2012 in part to ameliorate the problems that came to light with the nature of the programs that performed well on the test.

 Turing's original proposal was what he called the imitation game, which involves free-flowing, unrestricted conversations in English between human judges and computer programs over a text-only channel (such as teletype).
 In general, the machine passes the test if interrogators are not able to tell the difference between it and a human in a five-minute conversation.